-The GISS-E2.1-G model has a pleasingly realistic climatology in a long pre-industrial control 148 simulation, particularly in its representation of the Southern Hemisphere atmosphere, ocean and 149 sea-ice distributions - see Kelley et al. (2020) and Miller et al. (2021).
-Our model simulates a 150 notably realistic mixed layer depth distribution in the Southern Ocean (Supplementary Figs. S1a 151 and S1c), suggesting that convection forms in plausible locations along the Antarctic continental 152 shelf.
-However, the modeled mixed layers are too deep in the North Atlantic (Supplementary Figs. 153 S1b and S1d), suggesting that there is excessive mixing in the deep ocean (Lerner et al. 2021).
-The 154 modeled seasonal cycle of Antarctic sea ice also agrees rather well with observations (Kelley et al. 155 2020).
-The wintertime Arctic sea-ice extent, however, exceeds that seen in observations, perhaps 156 due to excess heat loss to the atmosphere (Kelley et al. 2020).
-157 b.
+The GISS-E2.1-G model has a substantially improved climatology in a long pre-industrial control simulation, particularly in its representation of the Southern Hemisphere atmosphere, ocean and sea-ice distributions - see Kelley et al. (2020) and Miller et al. (2021).
+Our model simulates a notably realistic mixed layer depth distribution in the Southern Ocean (Supplementary Figs. S1a and S1c), suggesting that convection forms in plausible locations along the Antarctic continental shelf.
+However, the modeled mixed layers are too deep in the North Atlantic (Supplementary Figs. S1b and S1d), suggesting that there is excessive mixing with deep ocean waters (Lerner et al. 2021).
+The modeled seasonal cycle of Antarctic sea ice also agrees rather well with observations (Kelley et al. 2020).
+The wintertime Arctic sea-ice extent, however, exceeds that seen in observations, perhaps due to excess heat loss to the atmosphere (Kelley et al. 2020).

+b.
 Experimental design

-Here we consider three scenarios in which meltwater is released along the land-ocean boundary 159 of Greenland or Antarctica, both separately and together, as summarised in Table 1.
-Then, a 160 step-function forcing is applied in which the melt-rate is instantaneously stepped up from zero to 161 500 Gt yr-1 (~0.016 Sv) in one experiment, 2000 Gt yr-1 (~0.06 Sv) in another and finally 5000 Gt 162 $yr^{-1}$ (~0.16 Sv) to yield three experiments for each scenario, or nine in all (see the top panels of 163 Fig. 1).
-These amplitudes are inspired by the current and projected melt-rates ranging from several 164 hundred up to 5000 Gt yr-1 by 2100, as noted in the Introduction.
-We follow the algorithm and 165 procedure described in Rye et al. (2020).
-The meltwater fluxes and associated cooling anomalies, 166 stemming from extraction of the latent heat required to melt ice, are distributed over the upper 200 167 meters, making use of the mask of the iceberg array as shown in Fig. 2.
-Note that we impose 168 the meltwater perturbation in the near-surface layers, neglecting spatial complexity due to the 169 contribution of basal melt at depth.
-In addition, we distribute the meltwater perturbation evenly 170 along the continental margins, in an attempt to represent the lateral dispersion of freshwater from 171 the coast.
-The model's background ocean circulation advects the implied sea surface salinity (SSS) 172
+Here we consider three scenarios in which meltwater is released along the land-ocean boundary of Greenland or Antarctica, both separately and together, as summarised in Table 1.
+Then, a step-function forcing is applied in which the melt-rate is instantaneously stepped up from zero to 500 Gt yr-1 (~0.016 Sv) in one experiment, 2000 Gt yr-1 (~0.06 Sv) in another and finally 5000 Gt yr-1 (~0.16 Sv) to yield three experiments for each scenario, or nine in all (Figs. 1a-c).
+These amplitudes are inspired by the current and projected melt-rates ranging from several hundred up to 5000 Gt yr-1 by 2100, as noted in the Introduction.
+We follow the algorithm and procedure described in Rye et al. (2020).
+The meltwater fluxes and associated cooling anomalies, stemming from extraction of the latent heat required to melt ice, are distributed over the upper 200 meters, making use of the mask of the iceberg array as shown in Fig. 2.
+Note that we impose the meltwater perturbation in the near-surface layers, neglecting spatial complexity due to the contribution of basal melt at depth.
+In addition, we distribute the meltwater perturbation evenly along the continental margins, in an attempt to represent the lateral dispersion of freshwater from the coast.
+The model's background ocean circulation advects the implied sea surface salinity (SSS) anomalies away from the coast along freshwater pathways, as an approximate alternative to the advection of icebergs away from the margin.